hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 12 hours) Used when creating the CDN FrontDoor Custom Domain.
+* `create` - (Defaults to 12 hours) Used when creating the CDN Front Door Custom Domain.
-* `read` - (Defaults to 5 minutes) Used when retrieving the CDN FrontDoor Custom Domain.
+* `read` - (Defaults to 5 minutes) Used when retrieving the CDN Front Door Custom Domain.
-* `update` - (Defaults to 24 hours) Used when updating the CDN FrontDoor Custom Domain.
+* `update` - (Defaults to 24 hours) Used when updating the CDN Front Door Custom Domain.
-* `delete` - (Defaults to 12 hours) Used when deleting the CDN FrontDoor Custom Domain.
+* `delete` - (Defaults to 12 hours) Used when deleting the CDN Front Door Custom Domain.

 ## Import